popiang/jonas_react/the-wild-oasis_01/note.md

 2. but we don't have to set the type to file, because we can set the attribute in the styled component => styled.input.attrs({styled: "file"})
 3. in onSubmit function, we need to add the image into the data, although the image is already in the data, but it's an a list. so we first spread the data({...data}), then we add image: data.image.at(0) to it => {...data, image: data.image.at(0)}
 4. now in apiCabin.js, we first create the imageName, it must be unique, so we append with Math.random(), then we replace all slashes to empty string(refer code in github)
-5. the we create the imagePath
+5. then we create the imagePath
     - we import supabaseUrl from supabase.js
     - then we create the imagePath
     - `${supabaseUrl}/storage/v1/object/public/cabin-images/${imageName}`